lupyuen/lupyuen.github.io/src/unicorn3.md

     _(See arch/arm64/src/common/arm64_mmu.c)_

-1. Could one of the above changes, contribute to NuttX booting successfully on Unicorn?
-It's possible.
+1. The changes above: Could they contribute to NuttX booting successfully on Unicorn?
+It's possible, we might have missed something.

     [(Before Fix: See the Modified Files)](https://github.com/lupyuen2/wip-nuttx/pull/103/files)